galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > {: .solution}
 {: .question}

-With paired end reads the average quality scores for forward reads will almost always be higher than for reverse reads.
+With paired-end reads the average quality scores for forward reads will almost always be higher than for reverse reads.

 After trimming, reverse reads will be shorter because of their quality and then will be eliminated during the filtering step.
 If one of the reverse reads is removed, its corresponding forward read should be removed too.
 Otherwise we will get different number of reads in both files and in different order, and order is important for the next steps.
 Therefore **it is important to treat the forward and reverse reads together for trimming and filtering**.